neozenith/neozenith.github.io/blog/posts/2019-06-18-Advanced-python-testing.md

 One of the best inventions in the last few years are autoformatters.
 I think it started with [`gofmt`](https://golang.org/cmd/gofmt/) but then that idea ported to javascript with [`prettier`](https://prettier.io/).

 What it does is actually genius.
 It will compile your code down to the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) which is valid program devoid of whitespace, indents and other cruft.
-It then uses that to create your source code again in a consistent style that it produces the same AST!
+It then uses that to create your source code again in a consistent style that produces the same AST!

 So to anyone that says "I don't like things that change my code."
 Well, to a computer it hasn't changed.